CaffeineAndLasers/CaffeineAndLasers.github.io/content/Colophon.md

 # My 11ty Config

 My 11ty config was mostly inspired by [this blogpost](https://medium.com/@tarngerine/how-the-heck-do-i-use-eleventy-the-intro-guide-i-wish-i-had-84d9b2689031).
 All my templates are written in liquid, and *almost* all my pages are written in Markdown, (since that is what Obsidian supports).
+How I get it from Obsidian to my website is documenter [here](/notes/TwoClickObsidianTotheWebAutomation.html)

 The general idea is to push all the "web dev" and html into my templating, so my writting can be read in plain txt.
 If I absolutely need to do some advanced formatting, you can still slip a bit of inline css into markdown anyway.